Wilkes Barre VA Medical Center Veterans Affairs

 Wilkes Barre VA Medical Center Veterans Affairs - Wilkes Barre, PA

 Wilkes Barre Va Medical Center Veterans Affairs is an inpatient rehab center located at 1111 East End Boulevard in the 18711 zip code in Wilkes Barre, PA.
 It is operated by the U. S. Department of Veterans Affairs.
-Wilkes Barre Va Medical Center Veterans Affairs provides buprenorphine maintenance, administers naltrexone and suboxone prescription.
-Some of the treatment approaches used by Wilkes Barre Va Medical Center Veterans Affairs include CBT, rational emotive behavioral therapy and motivational incentives.
+Wilkes Barre Va Medical Center Veterans Affairs provides relapse prevention from naltrexone, suboxone prescription and buprenorphine maintenance.
+Some of the treatment approaches used by Wilkes Barre Va Medical Center Veterans Affairs include rational emotive behavioral therapy, counseling for substance abuse and relapse prevention.
 Wilkes Barre Va Medical Center Veterans Affairs also specializes in detox services and offers inpatient alcohol detoxification.
-Wilkes Barre Va Medical Center Veterans Affairs provides inpatient hospital drug/alcohol rehab, outpatient treatment and IOT.
-It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis, residential substance use treatment and inpatient detoxification.
-Other addiction treatment offered includes gambling disorder treatment, treatment for internet use disorder and treatment for non-substance use addiction disorder.
+Wilkes Barre Va Medical Center Veterans Affairs provides 30 day inpatient rehab, outpatient rehab and hospital inpatient detox.
+It also provides residential substance abuse treatment, inpatient treatment for drug/alcohol addiction and mental health diagnosis and inpatient detox services.
+Other addiction treatment offered includes general addiction disorder treatment, treatment for gambling disorder and treatment for internet use disorder.

 Address: 1111 East End Boulevard, Wilkes Barre, PA 18711